parmentelat/r2lab-obsolete/r2lab.inria.fr/markdown/tuto-100-registration.md

 * Unix account: `onelab.inria.r2lab.tutorial`

-### your private key
+### ssh with your private key

 Remember [that we had stored the private key](javascript:open_tab('GETKEY')) in `~/Downloads/onelab.private`.

-So we are ready to try all out - of course you will need to replace `your.actual.slice.name` here
+So we are ready to try it all out - of course you will need to replace `onelab.your.slice.name` here

     cd ~/Downloads
     chmod 600 onelab.private
-    ssh -i onelab.private your.actual.slice.name@faraday.inria.fr hostname
+    ssh -i onelab.private onelab.your.slice.name@faraday.inria.fr id

+This should run the `id` command on `faraday.inria.fr` and output something like this

+    $ ssh -i /dev/null onelab.inria.r2lab.tutorial@faraday.inria.fr id
+    uid=1102(onelab.inria.r2lab.tutorial) gid=1102(onelab.inria.r2lab.tutorial) groups=1102(onelab.inria.r2lab.tutorial)

+### Troubleshooting

+**Do not proceed** with this tutorial until this command works fine.
+When it does you can skip to the next section

+Here is a list of things to double check if it foes not:

+* xxx here a trouble shooting section

+### add your pricate key to the ssh agent

+xxx what is an agent; why is it useful

+reconcile this with tuto-300xxx

+Need to also

+* add key to ssh-agent

+* re-run sh with -i /dev/null this time

+xxx here

 In the next tutorial, we will [see in more details the available tools for manipulating the nodes](tuto-200-shell-tools.md#main).

-3 - Troubleshooting
+xxx here

 ### Troubleshooting